Sondrio

-Sondrio ([ˈsondrjo]; Sùndri; Sunder; archaic Sünders or Sonders; Sundrium) is an Italian city and comune and Provincial Capital located in the heart of the Valtellina.
-As of 2015, Sondrio counts approximately 21,876 inhabitants (2015) and it is the administrative centre for the province of Sondrio.
-In 2007, Sondrio was given the Alpine Town of the Year award.
+Sondrio ([ˈsondrjo]; Sùndri; Sunder; archaic Sünders or Sonders; Sundrium) is an Italian city, comune and administrative centre for the province of Sondrio, located in the heart of the Valtellina.
+As of 2015, Sondrio counted approximately 21,876 inhabitants.
+In 2007, Sondrio was named the Alpine Town of the Year.

 History

 Formerly an Ancient Roman military camp, today's Sondrio was founded by the Lombards: in their language Sundrium meant "Exclusive property", referring to the status of free men (arimanni) of the holders of the city and the surrounding land.

 After the fall of the Lombard Kingdom in Italy, Sondrio became part of the Holy Roman Empire.
 The Capitanei of Vizzola, who controlled much of the Valtellina, had it in 1040 from the emperor Henry II.
 From 1310 to 1335 the city was involved in the war between the Guelph and Ghibelline factions of the nearby Como, and its war against Milan.
 After having resisted several attacks by the Comaschi, in 1335 Sondrio and Valtellina became part of the Visconti Milanese dominions.

 From the second half of the 16th century to the end of the 18th century, Sondrio was governed by the Tre Leghe Grigie ("Three Grey Leagues") of the Grisons, as the capital city of Valtellina.
 After the Reformation, Sondrio was the centre of heavy struggles between the Catholic Valtellinesi and the Protestant Grisons.
 In 1620 the citizens, led by Giacomo Robustelli, killed 180 Protestants and declared the independence of the Valtellina.

 After the Napoleonic parenthesis, in which it became part of the Cisalpine Republic (later Kingdom of Italy), Sondrio with the Valtellina was annexed to the Austrian Kingdom of Lombardy–Venetia, and fought gallantly for its independence.